NPTP/NPTP.github.io/README.md

 - At end of page, footnote about how I built the site, as in about_backup.html, tweaked
 - Better (& newer) photo of me

-### Portofolio page

-- Videos that play on hover over each card instead of the slideshows we have now (with exceptions like the Doom mod and any other in-progress card added later)

-### Music page

-- Have a section below the music player for other projects (All Night Long band, albums, new tracks, etc), each on its own card just like the portfolio
-- Add Eye for an Eye to the page's soundcloud playlist!

 ### Contact page

 - Make the contact button in navbar link to a #contact section in the about page, which is just a simple png of my email, with the "I designed this in figma blah blah blah..." below it.